ianmackenzie/elm-geometry/README.md

 ## What is it?

-This package attempts to make it easier to write software such as computer-aided design apps, geometric simulations and games by providing modules for creating and manipulating objects of various 2D and 3D data types:
+This package is intended for use in 2D/3D geometry software such as computer aided design apps, simulations and games.
+It consists of a set of modules for creating, manipulating and querying geometry in an expressive, flexible and reliable way.
+A wide variety of geometric data types are supported:

   - `Point2d`, `Point3d`